Korean People's Army Air Force

+In April 2022, the Korean People's Army Air and Anti-Air Force name was changed to Korean People's Army Air Force.

 History

 Early years (1945–1949)

-The Korean People's Army Air and Anti-Air Force began as the "Korean Aviation Society(조선 항공대)" in 1945.
+The Korean People's Army Air Force began as the "Korean Aviation Society (조선 항공대)" in 1945.
 It was organized along the lines of flying clubs in the Soviet Union.
 In 1946, the society became a military organization and became an aviation division of the Korean People's Army (KPA).
 It became a branch of the army in its own right in November 1948.
 Training personnel for what was now known as the "Korean People's Air Force Air Corps" was a major hurdle, with the Soviets reporting in May 1950 that of the 120 trained pilots, only 32 were combat qualified.
 The only experienced pilots in North Korea before this were those who flew for the IJAAF.
 These pilots were however rejected by society and the regime.
-Nevertheless, on June 25, 1950, the KPAF started flying support mission for the Invasion of South Korea.
+Nevertheless, on June 25, 1950, the KPAF started flying support missions for the Invasion of South Korea.